beilfusslindsay/Java-Tutorials/AddGSIToDynamoDB.md

 1. Set up a DynamoDB table and GSI manually in the AWS Console.
 1. Automated the process using Java, Dagger, and Spring.
 1. Discussed hot partitions and strategies to prevent them.

-This approach ensures flexibility, scalability, and clean code for managing DynamoDB resources.